GYMNASTICS SEXUAL ABUSE

 Depending on the age of the child, immediate action should be taken to obtain the advice of a professional therapist to determine what is in the best interests of the victim.

-Gymnastics sexual abuse can be highly traumatizing.
+Sexual abuse in women’s gymnastics can be highly traumatizing.
 It often leaves a victim with lifelong emotional and psychological scars.
 A victim may require years of counseling to process the abuse.
 Reporting abuse to the police will result in a criminal case being brought against the perpetrator.
 However, it does not provide victims with compensation for the abuse they endured.
 This requires a civil case.
 Sexual assault lawyer Melissa Hague takes the strong stance that justice is only fully rendered when a case goes through civil court proceedings as well as criminal court.

 Melissa Is Ready to Fight for You